 Sometimes you accidentally stumble onto a family favorite without realizing you have a winner at your messy fingertips.
 If you need a simple “tried and true” recipe to perk things up this summer, let me introduce you to the wonders of Chicken Packets!

 The first time I tried this recipe was way back in our “early married” days when the budget was perpetually tight and our arsenal of recipes was woefully limited.
 This little gem was hidden deep within my first experience of batch cooking and I didn’t recognize its potential for greatness at the time.
-(Everything got a little hazy after the vat of spaghetti sauce simmered its tantalizing vapors throughout the kitchen.)

 I dare say I was a bit intimidated at the whole prospect of a WHOLE DAY of cooking.
 My dear friend, Melanie (who also just happened to be a registered dietician), coached me through the marathon cooking day and our husbands were delighted with a freezer full of goodness as the end result.